 How to Find and Instruct a Barrister

-Generally, barristers are retained for their professional services by way of instruction through a firm of solicitors in Ireland, an employed barrister, or a European or Foreign Lawyer.
+Generally, barristers are retained for their professional services by way of instruction through a firm of solicitors in Ireland, or a European or Foreign Lawyer.

-Barristers are instructed by all types of lawyers and work constructively with solicitors, employed barristers and European lawyers in litigation and all lawyers in advisory matters.
+Barristers work constructively with solicitors, employed barristers and European lawyers in litigation and with all lawyers in advisory matters.
 Based on these instructions, a barrister can provide advice and assistance either on specific points of law or on the remedies which may be available to a client.

-Solicitors and employed barristers in Ireland have considerable experience in identifying and instructing barristers with the appropriate expertise.
+Solicitors in Ireland have considerable experience in identifying and instructing barristers with the appropriate expertise.